Education system in the Czech Republic

 Apart from the mainstream system there are also educational facilities for children with special educational needs due to their physical and/or mental disabilities.
 Lately, integrating children with special needs has become the main approach and pedagogic assistants are available to integrate children with special needs.
 Not knowing the language of schooling can also be considered a special need and if this is the case for your child please contact us to discuss the procedures.

-- Age 6: compulsory 9-year-long Primary School starts (including Elementary School for the first 5 years).
+Age 6: compulsory 9-year-long Primary School starts (and its first 5 years are called Elementary School).

 - Primary School (=Základní škola) covers the age range 6 – 15, but children can proceed to various secondary schools already earlier (at 11 earliest).
 The Primary Education is compulsory for 9 years (but at a maximum of up to 17 years of age), and it is typically acquired at the so-called Primary School (comprising the 5 years of the Elementary school, the Elementary School is called “1. stupeň ZŠ” in Czech).
 Children can enter the Secondary Education earliest after fulfilling the 5 years of the Primary School.